 Any further support offered to mortgage customers after their mortgage payment holidays end will be recorded on credit files.
 This may make it harder to remortgage in future, as lenders will see that you’ve experienced difficulties keeping up with mortgage payments in the past.
 Mortgage holidays themselves should not be noted on credit files provided they were arranged prior to 31 October, but lenders are still likely to take them into consideration when you next remortgage.

-If you want to remortgage when your payment holiday finishes, your best bet is to talk to a fee-free mortgage broker such as Fluent Mortgages or London & Country Mortgages who can research the various options that may be available to you on your behalf.
-They’ll also be able to advise which deals may be best for you based on your individual circumstances.
+If you want to remortgage when your payment holiday finishes, your best bet is to talk to a fee-free mortgage broker.
+We’ve chosen to partner with Fluent Mortgages to offer fee-free advice on the various options that may be available to you based on your individual circumstances.
+You can request a free, no obligation callback here.

 Credit cards, overdrafts and personal loans